curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 	- fbneo lightguns.
 	- Multiple cores per cabinet.
 - Release candidate 9:
-	- New shader `properties` yaml key to change the shader behavior.
+	- New shader screen `properties` yaml key to change the shader behavior.
 	- A new c64 program to see test cabinet's problems (in Workshop).
 Read the screen instructions in the workshop.
 ### AGEBasic change log